imcvampire/case-converter/README.md

 A library that converts objects to different case conventions.
 Useful when consuming APIs of services with different conventions, e.g. Python or Ruby.
+Key conversion is done by lodash, so every edge case should be handled.

 ## Features
 - `toCamelCase`